 I am currently the Chancellor’s Postdoctoral Fellow at UC Irvine.
 I work in the Department of Gender and Sexualities Studies with professor Jennifer Terry (this is her latest book; Attachments to War).

-My doctoral dissertation, “Trust in Scales: Humanitarian Demining and Peace Laboratories in Rural Colombia,” addresses rural ecologies of life (and death) as they are occupied by heterogeneous war forces and by the complex political economy of what is termed “post-conflict.”
 This ethnography is based on two years of fieldwork in the “Pilot Project of Humanitarian Demining,” a peace initiative that brought guerrillas and army soldiers together to work in the removal of improvised landmines planted in peasant villages during the decades-long war.

 My work is inspired by diverse scholarly fields, especially ethnographic theory, feminist science and technology studies, critical humanitarian studies, and political ecology.